-Using the execute_command because redis-py-cluster disabled it unnecessarily. but you can only send one key at a time in that case, or only keys that map to the same keyslot.
+Using the execute_command because redis-py disabled it unnecessarily for cluster.
+You can only send one key at a time in that case, or only keys that map to the same keyslot.
 Use at your own risk.

 Parameters sources - [str] the names of the redis keys